Bluffton Oyster Company — Bluffton, South Carolina

 Tides run high during much of South Carolina’s oyster season, when the winds and temperatures can be biting – especially during the cold winter months of November through March.
 Oystermen plod through thick mud and frigid waters searching for the razor-sharp shellfish.
 The conditions can be dangerous at times, but most pickers are highly experienced, and many have been oystering for much of their lives.

-SC Oysters – Past and Present
+South Carolina Oysters: Past and Present

 Many people may not know that South Carolina was once home to a thriving, world-famous oyster industry.
 Before World War II, oyster canneries (or “factories”) lined South Carolina’s coast, from Daufuskie Island, Bluffton, and Port Royal, all the way up to Litchfield and Little River.
 At least 3,500 people worked in these factories during their heyday – mainly Polish immigrants and African-Americans.